zendesk/chariot-tooltips/README.md

 	gulp connect

-This will start a simple server that serves `index.html` at [http://localhost:8080/example/index.html](http://localhost:8080/example/index.html), and loads `chariot.js` onto the page.
+This will start a simple server.
+A bare page `index.html` can be seen at [http://localhost:8080/example/index.html](http://localhost:8080/example/index.html), and loads `chariot.js` onto the page.
 The task will also watch your changes and reloads the page as the files are updated.